garrandall/popular-music-data/tracks/here-i-am--come-and-take-me--ub40.md

 A love that I cannot have
 You broke my heart in two halves

-Ooh I know it's you and me babe
+Oh I know it's you and me babe
 That makes the world go round
 Ah keeping you in love with me baby
 Laying all my troubles down